ethan-l-chen-24/HomeMade-Search-Engine/crawler/IMPLEMENTATION.md

 For more specific pseudocode on each method, refer to the comments above each method in the `crawler.c` file.

-Just a quick note on the page saver: the files were saved to a directory inside of the common folder.
+Just a quick note on the page saver: the files were saved to a directory inside of the data folder.
 This is regardless of the placement of the .c file, as long as it is within a directory parallel to the comon directory.

 ### Usage